CafeVariomeUoL/EPND/README.md

 {
 "query": {
       "filters": [

         {
-          "id": "Orphanet_34587"
+               "id": "NCIT_C164234",
+               "operator": "=",
+               "value": "MRI"
              },
              {
-          "id": "data_2295",
+               "id": "cognitive_data",
                "operator": "=",
-          "value": "LAMP2"
+               "value": "Cross-sectional"
-        }
+             },
       ]
     }
 }
 ```

-This filter is asking for individuals that have been diagnosed with Danon disease (Orphanet_34587) **and** where LAMP2 gene has been identified as causative.
-These filters are handled independently, this means that individuals with Danon disease where LAMP2 has been identified as a causative gene, specifically for Danon disease, will match the query.
-It also means that individuals with Danon disease and where LAMP2 has been identified as a causative gene for a second rare disease, other than Danon disease, will also match this query.
+This filter is asking for cohorts that have Imaging as MRI  **and** cognitive_data as Cross-sectional .

 [ ^ Back to the top](#top)